 - Product Design

-Secondary Partnerships - for career and technical credit
+Secondary Partnerships - for high school and career technical credit

 HFC has partnered with area high schools to provide Career Technical Education (CTE) programs and articulation agreements that allow you the opportunity to earn credit for coursework you complete in high school.